 Warning: there’s a lot of Twitter in this story.

 The first time I met BBC Apprentice 2011 winner and Lord Sugar’s business partner Tom Pellereau was in 2014.
-At the time, I was still buried in the blue-carpeted office with windows sealed with cement, wondering about things such as – in chronological order: how the hell I had ended up working there, how the hell I had become so dreadfully skinny as I was still having a whole jar of Nutella per day if my female colleagues and I were really belonging to the same species or God was playing dice with the Universe, and how much annual leave I had left before I died.
+At the time, I was buried in a blue-carpeted office with windows sealed with cement, spending my days wondering about things such as – in chronological order: how the hell I had ended up working there, how the hell I had become so dreadfully skinny as I was eating a whole jar of Nutella per day in desperation, if my female colleagues and I were really belonging to the same species or God was playing dice with the Universe, and how much annual leave I had left before I died.

 Then, one morning, where our

 boss livestock guard dog was busy pissing off somebody else somewhere else, my then-colleague decided she absolutely had to introduce me – the old dinosaur – to Twitter.

 You know, she’s quite pleasant to have around where you cannot throw yourself out of the window because all the windows happen to be sealed with cement.
 She’s excellent at what she does.
 She gave me so many solid reasons to hate a wide range of individuals, including children, labourists and foreigners.
 When I presented her with the evidence that I am a foreigner, she said that well, I was fine, provided that it was just me; but if, for example, there were two of us making pasta and singing Pavarotti, then it was not fine, she said.

 She’s now working for one of the most important men in the UK; believe it or not, she manages the Twitter account (!) for him – but no, I’m not telling you who this important man is, and I won’t tell you who my former colleague is either.

 She’s quite touchy about things like that, so I’ll call her Polly Jane.